First person to receive transplanted pig heart dies at University of Maryland Medical Center in Baltimore

 There were 3,817 heart transplants performed nationwide last year, and 3,414 transplant candidates are on the waiting list for a heart, UNOS reports.

+“Despite his death, this transplant remains as important step toward making xenotransplants possible for patients in need of a heart transplant,” he said.
+“This ought to remind us of the complexity of these approaches and the many challenges that will remain before these therapies can be developed and widely applied.
+I’m confident a lot will be learned from this transplant even though it was only one transplant.”

+Transplantation, he said, has meant many people lead full lives, but there is more work to be done to make sure everyone gets an organ when they need one.

-There are myriad efforts underway, as well as research, to more equitably distribute the available organs, to ensure more organs are preserved and able to be transplanted, and to move them to potential recipients faster.
+He said there is a lot of work underway to expand the pool of organs available for transplant.
+There are policy changes and research into ways to more equitably distribute the available organs, to ensure more organs are preserved and able to be transplanted, and to move them to potential recipients faster.

+“Events like this transplant give people a lot of encouragement,” he said.
+“But for the time being, donations from human donors remain very important.
+So it’s important to emphasize that if people are interested and able they should register as organ donors.”

-Animal transplants are controversial.
-But there have been other attempts to transplant an animal organ into a human, including a baboon heart given to a baby in California in 1984.
-The girl died about three weeks later when her body rejected the organ.
+Also for now, animal transplants remain controversial and haven’t been undertaken often.
+A heart from a baboon was given to a baby in California in 1984, though the girl died about three weeks later when her body rejected the organ.

 Doctors said they will use what they learned from Bennett.